-If you create 3D objects with Blender, use Spark AR Toolkit to optimize your objects before exporting them to Spark AR Studio.
+If you create 3D objects with Blender, use Meta Spark Toolkit to optimize your objects before exporting them to Meta Spark Studio.

 3D objects contain triangles.
 The number of triangles in a 3D object, or 'triangle count', is a useful way to tell how big or small an object is.
 This count has the most impact on the size and performance of 3D models, so to achieve a performant effect it’s a good idea to keep the triangle count as low as possible.

 We recommend keeping the maximum number triangles per object below 50,000.
 Keep the total triangle count for all objects in an effect below 150,000.

 You can check the triangle count in your 3D modeling software.